Endo-parameters for p-adic classical groups: Introduction

-By a deep result of Bushnell--Henniart \cite[Intertwining Theorem]{BHIntertwiningSimple}, simple characters of general linear groups intertwine if and only if they are endo-equivalent.
-This not only implies that intertwining of simple characters with same group level is transitive, it also shows that endo-classes parametrise intertwining classes of simple characters of $\GL_n$.
-In the final section we prove a broad generalisation of this result to semisimple and self dual semisimple characters by introducing \emph{endo-parameters}.
+\gre{We call \gre{full} (self-dual) semisimple characters \emph{endo-equivalent} if they are realizations of endo-equivalent \gre{full} (self-dual) pss-characters.} By~\cite[Intertwining Theorem]{BHIntertwiningSimple}, full simple characters of~$\tG$ intertwine if and only if they are endo-equivalent.
+This not only implies that intertwining of full simple characters is transitive, it also shows that the simple endo-classes of degree~\rob{dividing~$\dim_\F(\V)$} parametrize the intertwining classes of simple characters of~$\tG$.
+In the final section we prove a broad generalization of this result to semisimple and self-dual semisimple characters, introducing \emph{endo-parameters} \shaun{to parametrize the intertwining classes}.

-A semisimple character is called \emph{\full} if it lies in a set of semisimple characters~$\C(\Lambda,0,\beta)$, and an endo-class is called \emph{full} if it contains a pss-characters supported on a semisimple pair $(k,\beta)$ with $k=0$.
-A \emph{$\GL$-endo-parameter} is a function from the set of all full simple endo-classes $\mathcal{E}$ to the natural numbers (including zero) with finite support.